githooks(5) — Linux manual page

 proc-receive

-the commands sent to receive-pack have matching reference names,
+commands sent to receive-pack have matching reference names, these

-these commands will be executed by this hook, instead of by the
+commands will be executed by this hook, instead of by the internal

-for updating the relevant references and reporting the results
+the relevant references and reporting the results back to

 This hook executes once for the receive operation.
 It takes no

-with receive-pack to read commands, push-options and send
+receive-pack to read commands, push-options and send results.
+In

-results.
-In the following example for the protocol, the letter S
+the following example for the protocol, the letter S stands for

 # Version and features negotiation.